maharmstone/btrfs/README.md

 and the value of your Linux uid (e.g. 1000).
 It will take effect next time the driver is loaded.

-You can find your current SID by running `wmic useraccount get name,sid`.
+You can find your current SID by running `whoami /user`.

 Similarly, the group mappings are stored in under GroupMappings.
+You can find your group SIDs by running `whoami /groups`.
 The default entry maps Windows' Users group to gid 100, which is usually "users" on Linux.

 You can also specify user SIDs here to force files created by a user to belong to a certain group.
 The setgid flag also works as on Linux.